singhsynergy/create-service-principal/README.md

-# Create a Service Principal - Azure CLI
+# How to Create a Service Principal - Azure CLI

 This topic shows you how to permit a service principal (such as an automated Azure CLI login process) to access other resources in your subscription.